breck7/scrollsdk/readme.md

 Theory
 ------

-You can read the paper introducing Tree Notation here (https://github.com/breck7/treenotation/blob/master/paper/treenotation.pdf).
+You can read the paper introducing Tree Notation here (https://github.com/breck7/treeprogram/blob/master/paper/treenotation.pdf).

-The basic gist of the theory is that all structures are trees and that tree notation is all you need to represent trees.
+The basic gist of the theory is that all structures are trees, tree notation is all you need to represent trees, and you can easily build Turing Complete programming languages using just Tree Notation.

 Copyright & License
 -------------------